-II.A Enrollment Trends: Enrollment in 2016-17 was 1468, a decline of 200 from 2015-6 and 26.6% decline in five years.
+II.A Enrollment Trends: Enrollment in 2017-2018 was 1285, a 12.5% drop from 2016-17 (1468), and a 25% decline in five years.
 While acknowledging that enrollment declines in the department are part of a college and district wide trend, much of our declines are largely due to faculty retirements and permanent course eliminations after only one low enrolled cycle.